C0nw0nk/Selenium/README.md

 Portable Selenium for Windows!
 One file thats it! move to any folder you like!

-Supports IEDriverServer for internet explorer
+Supports IEDriverServer for internet explorer `iedriverserver.exe`

-Supports MSEdgeDriver for Microsoft Edge
+Supports MSEdgeDriver for Microsoft Edge `msedgedriver.exe`

-Supports GeckoDrive for Mozilla Firefox
+Supports GeckoDrive for Mozilla Firefox `geckodriver.exe`

-Supports Chromedriver for Google Chrome
+Supports Chromedriver for Google Chrome `chromedriver.exe

+Full driver support!

 Allows you to enable headless so the automated browser tasks are hidden so you can game or work watch videos

+Background tasks

+Foreground tasks

 Interval looped selenium browser tasks every X amount of seconds (60 seconds i set as default you can change it)